How Do I Keep Cats Away From My Yard and Off My Property?

 - Block off any shelter.
 Cats like to find shelter where they can raise their young.
 Board up any openings in your sheds or garage.
 You should also cover any opening to any decks or patios.

 - Wash down their favorite spots.
 Cats like to spray to mark their territory.
-Hosing down the area the like to congregate will eliminate their odor.
+Hosing down the area where they like to congregate will eliminate their odor.

 Plants That Can Keep Cats Off Your Property